wild-wild-midwest/portfolio/readme.md

 I also believe in working to live and not living to work, so you won't see me working off hours - unless something goes wrong, we are doing a deployment, or I'm at my in-laws and need an excuse to get out of a conversation.
 I don't expect you to work off hours, unless similar aforementioned circumstances arise.
 If I do need you, I will proactively reach out to you.

-### Building Cool Shit
+### Building Cool Stuff
 This is the best part of the job and what really motivates me.
-Making things that astound our clients just feels good and creates a sense of pride.
+Making things that astound clients just feels good and creates a sense of pride.
 The more we do this, the more satisfaction I personally derive.
-So this is what I'm going to push you to do.
+So this is what I'm going to push myself and everyone around me to do.
 Make awesome stuff.